kubermatic/docs/content/kubermatic/master/advanced/custom_ui/_index.en.md

 ...
 ```

-To change social link icons color to green we will add a custom theme file named `custom.scss` with the following
+To change the social link icons color to green we will add a custom theme file named `custom.scss` with the following contents:
-contents:

 ```scss
 .km-footer-nav .km-social i {